In this resin art tutorial, I show you how to make LED Epoxy Resin Wood Wall Art inspired by Mardi Gras in New Orleans.

 Technique to Create Hollow Tunnel in Epoxy Resin

-In turn, I thought of a way to create a hollow tunnel in epoxy resin large enough to hold the UV LED light strip.
+So, I found a way to create a hollow tunnel in epoxy resin to house the LED light strip.

 Mix Epoxy Resin